Grooming gangs scandal: Media

+Ella Cockbain, an associate professor in security and crime science at University College London, suggests that "the idea of a uniquely Asian crime threat is ill founded, misleading and dangerous", stating that assumptions of a racial motivation are unfounded while saying that "this disparity begs further exploration and, if possible, explanation".
+Cockbain writes that the concept of "grooming gangs" is ill-defined, defined based on unrepresentative samples to create a false narrative that Pakistani men are more likely to engage in child sexual abuse.

+Public health and international studies scholars Yusra Ribhi Shawar, Phong Phu Truong and Jeremy Shiffman said that "the race element of the narrative" was amplified mainly by right-wing media, and sometimes individuals on the left, to "capitalize on wider anti-Muslim and xenophobic attitudes".
+They said that although this was "unhelpful", it had increased public awareness of the issue and led to increased government action on child abuse.
+Sociologists Gargi Bhattacharyya et al. state that the far-right has benefited from the politicisation of the issue, leading to a resurgence for far right groups.
+They suggest that the focus on race and ethnicity has also been at the expense of a deeper examination of other contributing factors, such as state neglect.

 In 2013, BBC Inside Out London investigated allegations made by members of the Sikh community that British Sikh girls living inside Britain were being targeted by men who pretended to be Sikhs.
-An investigation by the Sikh scholar Katy Sian of the University of York found no truth to the allegations and instead found it was an allegation being pushed by extremist Sikh groups.
+An investigation by sociologist Katy Sian of the University of York had previously found no truth to such allegations and instead concluded that they were being promoted by extremist Sikh groups.
 Further reports compiled by the British government and child sex exploitation scholars also confirmed there was no evidence to this.

-In April 2025, Channel 4 broadcast Groomed: A National Scandal (directed by Anna Hall), a documentary which revisits the theme of her 2004 film Edge of the City and centres on the stories of survivors of sexual abuse and the shortcomings of local councils in addressing the issue.
+In April 2025, Channel 4 broadcast Groomed: A National Scandal, a documentary which revisited the theme of director Anna Hall's 2004 film Edge of the City and centred on the stories of survivors of sexual abuse and the shortcomings of local councils in addressing the issue.